tomdionysus/foaas/README.md

 ## /cool/:from

-Will return "Cool story, Bro - :from"
+Will return content of the form 'Cool story, Bro - :from'

+## /field/:from/:name/:reference

+Will return content of the form 'And :from said on to :name, "Verily, cast thine eyes upon the field in which I grow my fucks", and :name gave witness onto the field, and saw that it was barren. -  :reference'

 # Alternative URLs